ApprehensiveKnee/A_Finite_Element_project/README.md

 - The second approach would require using some **local support** varibles, private to each thread: each one of them creates a unordered map storing the non-zero elements.
 To do so, the keys of such maps are pairs of unsigned integers, representing the indexes of the global matrix.
 After the computation of the local matrixes is done, each thread "loads its contribution" onto the global matrix serially.
 A slightly different approach would be to consider vector os Eigen matrixes for each thread to map onto the global one at the end of the computation phase.
 Again the compression onto the global matrix would have to be done serially as to avoid **race conditions**

+- Finally the third approach revolves around the **coloring algorithm** based on graph theory: the elements assigned to some color, in such a way that elements having some sharing points do not have the same color.
+Havind divided the elements in such a way, the ones belonging to the same group can be processed in parallels, as their contribution to the global matrix do not map on the same coefficients, which means that **there can be no possibility of race conditions occurring**.

 ## References
 ---